Pranav-Patel-123/Employee-Retention-Detection/README.md

 6. Implement the training algorithm.
 7. (Optional) Use Train Control for the above trainig algorithm.
 8. Perform hyper-paramater tuning.
-9. (Optional) Implement feature Selection for more optimised results.
+9. Implement feature Selection for more optimised results.
 10. Predict the results from the testing set.
 11. Calculate and obtain the model evalution paramters such as Accuracy, precision,....
 12. Draw the results in tabular format.